- Shell 100%

 ✨ Features

-- 🔒 Full SSL/TLS Encryption - Uses Let's Encrypt certificates with automatic renewal
+- 🔒 Full SSL/TLS Encryption — Let's Encrypt certificates with automatic renewal

 - 🌐 Port 443 — Appears as regular HTTPS traffic, bypasses most firewalls